 I am a Professor in the Department of Biomedical Engineering, the Department of Chemical & Biochemical Engineering and hold an Adjuct faculty position in the Department of Surgery at the Rutgers-RWJ Medical School.
 My research focuses on systems biology and pharmacology of inflammation with special emphasis on the interactions between the circadian and immune systems.
-I was recently elected Fellow of the American Institute for Medical and Biological Engineering.
+I am Fellow of the American Institute for Medical and Biological Engineering and a Fellow of the American Institute of Chemical Engineers.
 I hold a BS degree from NTUA, Athens, Greece; MS/PhD from Purdue University, all in Chemical Engineering.
 I was a Research Associate at Princeton University and prior to joining Rutgers I was with ExxonMobil's Corporate Strategic Research Laboratories in NJ.
 You can find detailed information about my education, experience, and activities in my CV (click here).
 You can get more information about what I work on currently in the "Research" page of my web site.

 Computational Systems Biology; Computational Systems Pharmacology; Inflammation and inflammatory diseases; Circadian - immune - metabolism interactions

 2004 - present: Rutgers University

 1996 - 2004: Corporate Research Laboratories, ExxonMobil R&E, Annandale, NJ, USA.
 Scientific Associate - Technical Program Leader